 What is the best site to sell artwork?

-The best site to sell artwork and make money of your creative hobby or profession is a trusted online gallery with a big audience like Art Finder or Saatchi Art, or their free alternative ArtPal.
-Well-known marketplaces as Etsy and Amazon are among best online art websites too – they drive crazy amount of people to shop!
+The best site to sell artwork and make money from your creative hobby or profession is a trusted online gallery with a big audience like Art Finder or Saatchi Art, or their free alternative ArtPal.
+Well-known marketplaces such as Etsy and Amazon are among the best online art websites too – they drive a crazy amount of people to shop!

 Keep in mind, that most sites will take a commission, but, in fact, the average prices for selling artwork online are quite high so you’ll be fine.

 Consider this: the online art market is expected to reach 10 Billion Dollars (US) by the year 2020.
 And it means all kinds of art – preferences, and occasions to buy art is soo diverse.